SSEP Program Costs

 Cost: the cost is dependent on the scope of the program desired.
 The program can be customized to fit both audience size and budget.
 Contact SSEP.

 Cost: a conference registration fee would only be required if NCESSE has to rent a venue for the conference.
-The Smithsonian National Air and Space Museum, a SSEP National Partner on the Conference, hosted the first 9 annual conferences in 2011 through 2019 with no fee for space use.
-The conference is held over 2 days in late June or early July.
-Our expectation is that this wonderful partnership will continue, and if it does, there is no expectation for a registration fee.
-However, if the conference venue changes, a conference registration fee may be required, and would be based on total projected attendance obtained through a survey of SSEP participating communities, together with the cost of the venue rental.
-In the event of such a venue change NCESSE is committed to keeping the registration fee as low as possible, and will also explore securing a national underwriter to eliminate the registration fee entirely.
+The Smithsonian National Air and Space Museum, an SSEP National Partner on the Conference, hosted the first 9 annual conferences in 2011 through 2019 with no fee for space use.
+The conferences in 2024 and 2025 were held at Kennedy Space Center and a conference registration fee was required.
+A registration fee is based on total projected attendance obtained through a survey of SSEP participating communities, and the cost of the venue rental.
+NCESSE is committed to keeping the registration fee as low as possible.
+The fee per attendee in 2025 was $60.

-Note: due to the Covid-19 pandemic, there were no conferences held in 2020 through 2022.
-We expect conferences to resume in 2023.
+Note: due to the Covid-19 pandemic, and a major renovation at the National Air and Space Museum that was delayed due to Covid, there were no conferences held in 2020 through 2023.

 Expanding the Number of Students Participating in the Design Competition: a school district may want more than 3,200 students to participate in their experiment design competition.